 The Braddock Metro neighborhood can be a community where every resident feels safe and comfortable on foot 24 hours a day.
 The foundation for a walkable neighborhood has existed since the initial platting of the area in the 19th century.
 A network of relatively tight, 350 foot by 250 foot blocks separated mostly by two-lane streets promotes walking and is central to creating the neighborhood's prevailing character and sense of place.

-Despite increases in automobile traffic in greatly increased since Metro Rail was extended to the area.
-The walkable street network draws people out into the public realm and helps to build community and will be increasingly the case as the Plan's recommended parks, plazas and retail destinations are gradually implemented in the future.
+Despite increases in automobile traffic in the Post-War years, pedestrian activity has

+greatly increased since

+Metro Rail was extended

+to the area.
+The walkable

+street network draws

+people out into the public

+realm and helps to build

+community and will be

+increasingly the case as

+the Plan's recommended

+parks, plazas and retail

+destinations are gradually

+implemented in the future.